Start: February 2009

 Directors who are competitively selected to join MLI participate in a 10-month leadership development curriculum designed to cultivate the skills needed to transform Medicaid programs into national models of high-quality, cost-effective care.
 The objective of MLI is to increase Fellows’ substantive knowledge, technical expertise, strategic thinking, problem solving, and individual leadership and communication skills.
 It also provides Fellows with opportunities to build the capacity of senior managers by engaging them in leadership development and team-building activities.

+Through the program, fellows will gain skills in key areas, including fostering delivery system innovation, leading effective multi-sector collaboration, engaging key stakeholders, communicating the impact of their programs, and developing leaders of the future.
 The program provides in-person training sessions, site visits, and coaching as well as networking opportunities with peers, thought leaders, and policymakers.
 It exposes Fellows to three core program components: